teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 If tokenizing all groups starts at the DFA's regular start state, this state machine SHOULD be omitted to save space.

-If a group has a non-default start state, tokenizers MAY assume that any group start token they match will be allowed to nest inside the group, and skip checking the _GroupNesting_ table.

 ### LR(1) state machine

 An LR(1) state machine's representation consists of the following data: